mayank-git-hub/Text-Recognition/README.md

 ## A list of code dependencies.

-All Code dependencies are present in the file requirements.txt Run "pip install -r requirements.txt" to install all dependencies
+All Code dependencies are present in the file requirements.txt<br/>
+Run "pip install -r requirements.txt" to install all dependencies

 ## Code Structure